 You can now use Class Dojo to redeem points with ease.
 Class Dojo now has a feature that allows you to redeem points with ease.
 Let me show you how to use this feature from the website and the app.
-As well as an important tip you need to know.
+As well as an important tip you need to know to use class dojo points for teachers.

 How to Use Class Dojo to Redeem Points